Newspapers are Going the Way of Alabama Football… Irrelevant and Obsolete

 Now it appears to be coming to an end.

-In recent weeks a slew of big name newspaper writers have walked away from their jobs after years on the beat.
+In recent weeks a slew of big name newspaper rs have walked away from their jobs after years on the beat.
 Phillip Marshall left The Huntsville Times last month to begin an online venture with ESPN.

 Joining him is the person I consider to be the best college football reporter in the nation, Tony Barnhart.
 He is simply the best at covering the SEC – period.
 And let’s not forget that Barnhart voted Auburn number one in 2004 when most of his colleagues didn’t.